saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```
 **IMPORTANT** After the init command you get a nice 'kubeadm join' command.
 We need this command to join our nodes to the cluster.
-So note this thing down.
+So, note this thing down.
 This thing is valid for 24h.
-So if you ever need to join a node after this time, create a new join command with this: kubeadm token create --print-join-command
+So, if you ever need to join a node after this time, create a new join command with this: kubeadm token create --print-join-command

 ### Node
 SSH to your nodes and join the cluster with the previous command: